Photographing the golden, whispering wheat fields.

 New Zealand camping holiday

 The life of a photographer often takes the road less travelled.
-But this road can lead to so much enjoyment, adventures, and scenery beyond description.
-There is always a story untold.

 How to handle negativity and criticism of your photography.